redhat-cop/ocp4-helpernode/docs/vars-doc.md

 This page gives you an explanation of the variables found in the [vars.yaml](examples/vars.yaml) example given in this repo to help you formulate your own/edit the provided example.

+There are [examples provided](#example-vars-file) in this page for various workflows.

 ## Disk to install RHCOS

 > **OPTIONAL** if doing static ips